 Proposed Legislation to Fix ADA Violations

-The bill would states that a business owner is not liable for statutory damages, costs, or plaintiffs’ attorneys’ fees if the violation is corrected within 120 days of the service of a demand letter.
+The bill would also state that a business owner is not liable for statutory damages, costs, or plaintiffs’ attorneys’ fees if the violation is corrected within 120 days of the service of a demand letter.
 Currently California law allows a plaintiff to collect statutory damages in a construction-related accessibility claim against a place of public accommodation “only if a violation of a construction-related accessibility standard denied the plaintiff full and equal access to the place of public accommodation on a particular occasion, as specified.”
 In addition, a business owner’s liability for statutory damages in a construction-related accessibility claim against a place of public accommodation is reduced to a minimum of:

 - $1,000 for each offense, provided the defendant demonstrates that it has corrected all construction-related violations that are the basis of a claim within 60 days of being served with the complaint and meets certain requirements; or